 A Thalys train from Amsterdam to Paris

-A Thalys high-speed train.
-See full-screen panorama photos inside a Thalys trainMore info on Thalys.
+A Eurostar high-speed train.
+See panorama photos inside the trainMore about Eurostar (formerly Thalys).

 Back to top